Khalil3000/ImmigrationEducation/README.md

 - Immigrants decrease until 2020, followed by a recovery
 - Trends are similar for men and women, but women have consistently higher numbers

+## Conclusion

+This analysis shows a clear decline in students with Danish origin over time, while descendants have increased and immigrants show recovery after 2020.

+The patterns are similar for men and women, suggesting that broader structural trends affect all groups.

+Overall, the composition of students is gradually changing over time.

 ## ⚙️ Technologies